DFE-Digital/teaching-vacancies/documentation/deployments.md

 - Push to a feature branch.
 - Create a Pull Request.
+- attach a `deploy` label

-The GitHub actions workflow [review.yml](/.github/workflows/review.yml) performs these steps:
+The GitHub actions workflow [review.yml](/.github/workflows/review.yml) performs the steps below, if a `deploy` label is attached to the pull request.
+If not, the `build` and `deploy` jobs will not run:

 - Builds a Docker image from code in the feature branch
 - Tags the Docker image with the tags:
     - branch name (e.g. [TEVA-1797-update-school-type-summary](https://hub.docker.com/layers/dfedigital/teaching-vacancies/TEVA-1797-update-school-type-summary/images/sha256-dc01451b1486e40a3fb1a32ca577c65ece1a28a2ff27eefbd2455202c93caa71?context=explore)).
 Review apps often go through several iterations, so it's worth the creation of an image in order to speed up building from cache on subsequent pushes to the branch.
     - a composite tag containing the PR number and a unique timestamp (e.g. [review-pr-2664-80dd5f417a0faabfbe3f1a4bf8570eefec07139a-20210118172840](https://hub.docker.com/layers/dfedigital/teaching-vacancies/review-pr-2664-80dd5f417a0faabfbe3f1a4bf8570eefec07139a-20210118172840/images/sha256-dc01451b1486e40a3fb1a32ca577c65ece1a28a2ff27eefbd2455202c93caa71?context=explore)).
 This is useful for identifying the image.
-- Logs in to Docker Hub as the service account `teachingjobs`
+- Logs in to GitHub's container registry as the service account `twd-tv-ci`
-- Pushes the image to Docker Hub
+- Pushes the image to GitHub's container registry
 - Calls the [deploy_app.yml](/.github/workflows/deploy_app.yml) workflow to use Terraform to update the `web` and `worker` apps to use the new Docker image, and apply any changes to the review environment
 - Appends a comment to the Pull Request with the URL of the review app.
 - Sends a Slack notification to the `#twd_tv_dev` channel: